robcarver17/pysystemtrade/docs/production.md

 ## Menu driven interactive scripts

-The remaining interactive scripts allow you to view and control a large array of things, and hence are menu driven.
+The remaining interactive scripts allow you to view and control a large array of things, and hence are menu-driven.
 There are three such scripts:

 - interactive_controls: Trade limits, position limits, process control and monitoring
 - interactive_diagnostics: View backtest objects, generate ad hoc reports, view logs/emails and errors; view prices, capital, positions & orders, and configuration.